 1. Calcium is essential for bone health

-Roughly 99% of all calcium in the body is found in our bones, and we need it to keep them strong and healthy.
+Roughly 99% of all calcium in the body is found in our bones, and we need it to keep them healthy.

-Throughout our lives, our bones are in a constant state of being broken down and replaced by new cells – so we need a constant supply of calcium to keep this process going steady.
-If we don’t consume enough calcium, the body begins removing it from the bones instead, which can weaken bone density and make them more fragile and prone to fracture.
+Throughout our lives, our bones are constantly broken down and replaced by new cells – so we need a constant supply of calcium to keep this process steady.
+If we don’t consume enough calcium, the body begins to remove it from bones, which can weaken their density and make them more fragile and prone to fracture.

-Calcium for bone health is also something that becomes especially important with age because research shows that our bone density and strength start decreasing around age 35.
-This gradually increases the risk of developing bone conditions like osteoporosis.
+Calcium for bone health becomes especially important with age because research shows that our bone density and strength start decreasing around age 35.
+This gradually increases the risk of bone conditions like osteoporosis.

 For menopausal women in particular, research has found that in the three years following a woman’s final menstrual period, bone loss can be rapid and leave women four times more likely to develop osteoporosis than men.

-Focusing on and/or upping calcium intake, therefore, has been marked as one of the most important preventative measures against weakened bones.
-For example, in this study of 750 postmenopausal women, those who ate more calcium-rich dairy products had significantly higher bone density than those who ate less.
+Focusing on and/or increasing calcium intake, therefore, has been marked as one of the most important preventative measures against weakened bones.
+For example, in this study of 750 postmenopausal women, those who consumed more calcium-rich dairy products had significantly higher bone density than those who ate less.

 To find out more about the role calcium plays in bone health, check out this page of the Royal Osteoporosis website.
-And for other ways to strengthen and protect your bones, you might want to read our article; 9 ways to improve bone health.
+And for other ways to strengthen and protect your bones, you might like to read our article: 9 ways to improve bone health.

 2. Calcium is important for oral health